-While residing in Winnipeg, Neave became acquainted with and Alex A. McCoubrey, Margaret Fleming and other members of the Alpine Club of Canada, which had been founded in the city, in 1906.
+On 12 July 1932, he married Marjorie Langdon Davis (1897-1973, daughter of Frederick Langdon Davis) at Neepawa and they had two children.
+While residing in Winnipeg, Neave became acquainted with and Alex Addison McCoubrey, Margaret Fleming and other members of the Alpine Club of Canada, which had been founded in the city, in 1906.
 He became an avid mountaineer and undertook a number of climbing expeditions in the Canadian Rockies and elsewhere.

 In his later years, he suffered the debilitating effects of Lou Gehrig’s Disease.
 He died at Burnaby, British Columbia on 29 January 1986.
 He is commemorated by Mount Ferris in the Waddington Range and Neave Creek in the Purcells.

 Marriage registration, Manitoba Vital Statistics.

 Death registration [Marjorie Langdon Neave], British Columbia Vital Statistics.

 “Ferris Neave, 1901-1986” by W. E. Ricker and J. R. Brett, Transactions of the Royal Society of Canada, Series V, Volume 1 (1986), pp. 328-331.